liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

 ## Creating the View Class [](id=creating-the-view-class)

+Recall that a Screenlet's View class forms the core of the Screenlet's UI.
+The View class renders the UI, handles user interactions, and communicates with the Screenlet class.
 Create the `GetEntriesView` class inside the `view` package.
 Replace the class's contents with the following code:

     package com.liferay.docs.getentriesscreenlet.view;